 If an unrecoverable write error occurs because of a FINCH equipment malfunction, the error is classified as a failure affecting MTBF.
-Unrecoverable write errors are those which cannot be corrected within four attempts at writing the record with a write verify after each attempt.
+Unrecoverable write errors are those which cannot be corrected within four attempts at writing the record with a verify after each attempt, (excluding identified media defects).